 Buckeye Amps Hypex NCx500 Stereo Amplifier Reviewed

 Reading Time: 8 minutes

-If you’re not a modern-day oligarch, times may seem uncertain, money a little tight.
+If you’re not a modern-day oligarch audio, times may seem uncertain, money a little tight.
 But if you’re also an audiophile, you still have your system hopes and aspirations.
 Your dream might be to own an audiophile power amp that will make your ears quite happy or perhaps make your audiophile pals jealous.
 That starts with a power amp with plenty of clean power, great dynamics, and imaging.
 You will want bass that grabs you, clean treble, and no audible hums or buzzes of any kind between tracks.
 But you’re wondering: how much will that piece of audio heaven set you back?
 Will it take six figures for an exotic amp from overseas?
 Could your Visa Card take on the $80,000 monoblocks you’ve read about in the audiophile print magazines?
 Coming back to Earth, could you pay $7,495 for an amp and still afford a vacation with your lover?
 Or could you – possibly – spend only $1,095 for an amplifier with enviable sound?

+Buckeye Amps Hypex NCx500 Stereo Amplifier Reviewed